Piano Concerto No. 21 (Mozart): Structure

-The Andante, in the subdominant key of F major, is in three parts.
+The Andante movement, in the subdominant key of F major, is in three parts.
 The opening section is for orchestra only and features muted strings.
 The first violins play a dreamlike melody over an accompaniment consisting of second violins and violas playing repeated-note triplets and the cellos and bass playing pizzicato arpeggios.
 All of the main melodic material of the movement is contained in this orchestral introduction, in either F major or F minor.
 The second section introduces the solo piano and starts off in F major.
 It is not a literal repeat, though, as after the first few phrases, new material is interjected which ventures off into different keys.
 When familiar material returns, the music is now in the dominant keys of C minor and C major.
 Then it modulates to G minor, then B-flat major, then F minor, which transitions to the third section of the movement.
 The third section begins with the dreamlike melody again, but this time in the relative key of F major's parallel key, A-flat major.
 Over the course of this final section, the music makes its way back to the tonic keys of F minor and then F major and a short coda concludes the movement.